percona/pxb-docs/docs/howtos/permissions.md

-# Privileges and Permissions for Users
+# Privileges and permissions for users

 We will be referring to *permissions* to the ability of a user to access and perform changes on the relevant parts of the host’s filesystem,